Fast Matrix Multiplication meets the Submodular Width: Introduction

 \subsection{Paper Outline}

 In Section~\ref{sec:overview}, we present a high-level overview of our framework and illustrate it using the triangle query $Q_\triangle$.
 In Section~\ref{sec:prelims}, we give formal definitions for background concepts.
-We formally define the $\omega$-submodular width in Section~\ref{sec:definition}, and show how to compute it for several classes of queries in Section~\ref{sec:upper}.
-In Sections~\ref{sec:computing-osubw} and~\ref{sec:algo}, we give an algorithm for computing the $\omega$-submodular for any query $Q$ and an algorithm for computing the answer to any query $Q$ in $\omega$-subdmodular width time, while deferring some technical details to the appendix.
-We conclude in Section~\ref{sec:conclusion}.
+We formally define the $\omega$-submodular width in Section~\ref{sec:definition}.
+We show in Section~\ref{sec:upper} the $\omega$-submodular width for several classes of queries, with proofs deferred to Appendix~\ref{app:upper}.
+In Sections~\ref{sec:computing-osubw}, we give an algorithm for computing the $\omega$-submodular for any query $Q$.
+Section~\ref{sec:algo} is the technical core of the paper where we present our algorithm for computing the answer to any query $Q$ in $\omega$-subdmodular width time.
+We conclude in Section~\ref{sec:conclusion} with some extensions and open problems.